rwc4301/KotOR-Unity/README.md

  - Loading files from MOD archives and the override folder

  Other things, notably scripting and combat, are not currently on the roadmap.
 If you'd like to see them implemented, you can help by contributing!

+## Installing Dependencies

+The project uses [NAudio](https://github.com/naudio/NAudio) and [fastJSON](https://github.com/mgholam/fastJSON) to support audio playback and JSON serialization respectively.
+Either clone and import the source into your Unity project or build the dlls and import those.

 ## Getting Started

 1) First things first, you'll need a copy of the target game, KotOR or TSL.
 You'll also need to download the Unity game engine.